 Step 5 – Any amends

-Typically we get it right first time.
-However, on occasion we can make a mistake.
+Typically we get it right the first time.
+However, on occasion, we can make a mistake.
 If this happens we re-record and re-edit at no cost to you.
-If the mistake is yours we usually have to charge a small fee to cover any re-record as we have to pay the voice over again.
+If the mistake is yours we usually have to charge a nominal fee to cover any re-record as we have to pay the voiceover again.
 This is the reason we recommend checking your script thoroughly in our guide to writing telephone scripts.

 Audio format – We always produce a mono wave format as this is the full quality production and any other formats can be created from this.
-Sometimes clients realise that the file is not the correct format for their system and in this case we convert it to any format that’s required.
+Sometimes clients realise that the file is not in the correct format for their phone system and in this case, we convert it to any format that’s required.

 Anything to do with music and audio is subjective, which means what one person thinks is perfect, may not sound right to another.
 For this reason, we are happy to accommodate you with changes in volume or length of gaps between dialogue if you feel it is not right for you.
 Also, it is sometimes possible to choose a track but realise later that it is not right for your dialogue.
 Although this is rare, we can swap the music out for another track if this happens.